Tanvigangapuram/CI-CD-doc/.history/CICD.txt_20250217160631.md

 ## Pipe

- --> Pipe represented as "|" is used to direct the output of one command to Another
+ --> Pipe represented as "|" is used to direct the output of one command to another

- --> In Pipeline the data flows from left to right, & its undirection.

- --> Pipe along with grep is most commonly used

-     Ex: cat file.txt| grep "Linux"